A-Seror/SOEN342/README.md

  * Multilingual support

 One touch offers various features to enhance the user experience and increase the chances of finding a compatible match.
 It has a user-friendly interface and a smart algorithm that suggests matches based on users' preferences and interests.
+It uses a combination of location-based matching and user-generated profiles to make dating easy and accessible for everyone.
 The app also has a built-in messaging system and photo and profile verification to ensure authenticity and safety.
 Additionally, it supports multiple languages, making it accessible to a wider audience.

 ## Team Members